Court piece: Basic rules

-The player who sits after the dealer in the direction of play (which is typically counter-clockwise) is known as trump-caller.
-Having received the first five cards, this player announces the trump suit (usually called rang of the game - "rang" meaning "color" in Persian).
+The trump can be changed if a certain person from another team is not satisfied with trump.
+If so they have to make seven in a row or a court.
+But this can't be changed by the person who announced trump or their partner The player who sits after the dealer in the direction of play (which is typically counter-clockwise) is known as trump-caller.
+Having received the first five cards, this player announces the trump suit (usually called rang of the game - "rang" meaning "color" in Persian or hokm - "hokm" meaning "rule" in Persian).
 The other players are not allowed to look at their cards before the trump suit has been announced.
 The trump-caller leads to the first trick.
 In trick-play the normal whist rules apply: Players must follow suit if possible, and the highest trump, or the highest card of the suit led, takes the trick.
 To choose the highest card, the cards must be 10 and below.
 The winner of a trick leads to the next trick.

 The party that wins seven or more tricks wins the hand and will usually stop the game at this point.
 Winning seven tricks in one go is a special achievement known as kot or kap.
 Player have to call first for Continuing afterwards and winning all tricks is a rare achievement known as a bavney or baunie.
-The Under-ten rule, if the trump-caller not holding any face card may call for re-deal.
+The Under-ten rule, if the trump-caller not holding any face card may call for re-deal when the first 5 cards are dealt.
+If a player has no face cards when all the cards are dealt, they may call for re-deal.

 The first trump-caller (and by implication the first dealer) is determined at random.
 The role of the trump-caller only passes on to the next player if the trump-caller's party did not win the hand.

 No talking/communication between the team members is allowed in this game.
-If a player talks to his teammate then that suite belongs to opponent.
+If a player talks to their teammate then that suite belongs to the opponent.

 There is a variation played only in North India, specially Delhi, where the only way one team member can communicate with the other, is by tapping the table (or any surface) called a 'thaap' intended to indicate to the team member to repeat the colour just played.
 This variation should be clarified before starting the game.